-template< typename MutableBufferSequence, typename ReadHandler> void-or-deduced async_read_some_at( uint64_t offset, const MutableBufferSequence & buffers, ReadHandler handler);
+template< typename MutableBufferSequence, typename ReadHandler = DEFAULT> DEDUCED async_read_some_at( uint64_t offset, const MutableBufferSequence & buffers, ReadHandler && handler = DEFAULT);

 This function is used to asynchronously read data from the random-access handle.
 The function call always returns immediately.

 The offset at which the data will be read.

 One or more buffers into which the data will be read.
 Although the buffers object may be copied as necessary, ownership of the underlying memory blocks is retained by the caller, which must guarantee that they remain valid until the handler is called.

 The handler to be called when the read operation completes.
 Copies will be made of the handler as required.
 The function signature of the handler must be:

 void handler( const asio::error_code& error, // Result of operation. std::size_t bytes_transferred // Number of bytes read. );